Wenzel/cmake_template_cpp/README.md

 or **install prefix** with a dialog based interface.
 - `ccache` enabled by default for every target in the project
-- generate the documentation and understand the relationship between the classes of your projects, thanks to `doxygen` call graph generation, and UML representation
+- generate the documentation and understand the relationship between the classes of your projects, thanks to `doxygen` call graph generation and UML representation
 - improve the quality of your source code with `ccc-analyzer` static analysis